ForgeRock/forgeops/helm/README.md

 and relies on auto provisioning.
 If you restart Minikube, you may find you need to re-install OpenAM.

-# Templates and Dependencies
+# Dependencies

-There is a common chart - frcommon, that includes a number of utility template expansions.
-This chart is included in the other charts as a dependency.

 The script `helm/update-deps.sh` will update all of the dependencies.
-You must run this anytime you change frcommon or any of the foundational charts (openam, openidm, etc.)
+You must run this anytime you change  any of the foundational charts (openam, openidm, etc.)

 # Tips